TaxTips.ca

 For instance, this reserve would apply when the owner of a private company donated shares of the company, perhaps preferred shares, to a private charitable foundation, with which they do not deal at arm's length.

-A reserve can be claimed for 100% of the capital gain resulting from the donation of a non-qualifying security, other than an excepted gift, to a qualified donee (see the CRA definition for a qualified donee).
+A reserve can be claimed for 100% of the capital gain resulting from the donation of a non-qualifying security, other than an excepted gift, to a qualified donee (see the Canada Revenue Agency (CRA) definition for a qualified donee).
+The reserve cannot be greater than the eligible amount of the gift.
+This is applicable for gifts made after December 20, 2002.
 The reserve can be claimed for each tax year ending within 60 months of the time the security was donated.
 However, the reserve cannot be claimed if, before the end of the tax year

 The reserve allows the donor to defer the income inclusion from the donation (any resulting income or capital gain) until the year in which a tax credit or deduction can be claimed for the donation.